Cacti/plugin_flowview/README.md

 handled through php and uses JavaScript based charting already available in Cacti.

+Note that additionally, you must install the linux utility `netstat` if it is not already installed.
+Netstat will help Cacti determine if the `flow-capture` service in question is actually running.

 After installing, you should set your partitioning and retention settings from Console > Configuration > Settings > Misc.
 There is a flowview section there that you can customize.